 Happy (almost!)
 Wedding, Brenna & Randy! <3

-This past Christmas I quilted a pair of stockings for myself and my other half.
+This past Christmas I quilted of stocking.
 I was lucky enough to make it to Candlelite Quilts before the shop closed at the end of 2012 for this wondrous fabric and a pattern to fit exactly what I was imagining.
 The fabric had the perfect vintage look to it, down to the baubles and the soft colors.
-I cut, pieced, quilted and embroidered the two stockings side by side.
+I cut, pieced, quilted and embroidered it.
 Look!
 One of the corners line up almost perfectly!
-For the names, I found a sampler alphabet online and transfered the letters.
-The fronts mirror one another with Brian’s stocking featuring more stripes and less baubles, and the back featuring musical notes rather than my typography-based sort. aww, so cute.
+For the name, I found a sampler alphabet online and transfered the letters. aww, so cute.
 Maybe next year I’ll finish that tree skirt I started last year…

 Candlelite Quilts is where I took quilting lessons while my senior thesis, storyquilting, was in the works.
 The store front has now closed <tear> so while there is no longer floor to ceiling room-after-room of gorgeous fabric to ponder over, Cathy is still teaching classes and selling patterns.
 If you’re in the eastern Massachusetts area and have even the tiniest interest in learning how to quilt, you should learn.
 Quilting is amazing, and Cathy is the nicest person to learn from.